syhv-git/gonn/README.md

 # gonn

-This package currently contains a generalized dropout neural network implementation.
+This package currently contains a generalized dropout feed-forward neural network implementation.
 Any future neural network models I create will be added to this library.
 The code was originally generated through OpenAI's ChatGPT, which was further debugged and enriched by my own analysis.

 ## Installation